 Measuring: Try using flour, sugar, or even water for learning how to measure.
 It’s fun to fill up a cup with an ingredient.
 They’ll feel special dumping it in!

-Rolling out the dough: Fun with play dough, even more fun with real dough.
+Rolling out the dough: Kids have fun with Play-Doh, but they have even more fun with real dough!

 Many preschools do a fundraiser to help pay for field trips and supplies.
-Rada Cutlery helps 19,000 non-profit groups each year raise money for their causes.
-Schools and school groups often choose to sell Rada kitchen products using our fundraising catalog program.
-To find out how your preschool can earn 40% profit selling Made in the USA Rada Cutlery products, follow this link: http://www.radacutlery.com/fundraising.
+Rada Cutlery helps over 19,000 non-profit groups raise money each year.
+Schools and school groups often choose to sell Rada kitchen products using our fundraising programs, which include catalog, event, and online sales.

-The Rada Cutley fundraising section will walk you through everything you need to know about starting a preschool fundraiser.
-You will find videos, FAQs and also a pdf of the fundraising catalog as well as the EASY Guide to Fundraising at: http://www.radacutlery.com/fundraising/resources.
+The Rada Cutlery fundraising section will walk you through everything you need to know about starting a preschool fundraiser.
+You will find videos, FAQs and also a pdf of the fundraising catalog as well as the EASY Guide to Fundraising at our website!